MicrosoftDocs/windows-itpro-docs/education/windows/configure-aad-google-trust.md

 From a private browser session, navigate to https://portal.azure.com and sign in with a Google Workspace account:

 1. As username, use the email as defined in Google Workspace
-1. The user will be redirected to Google Workspace to sign in
+1. The user is redirected to Google Workspace to sign in
-1. After Google Workspace authentication, the user will be redirected back to Microsoft Entra ID and signed in
+1. After Google Workspace authentication, the user is redirected back to Microsoft Entra ID and signed in

 :::image type="content" source="images/google/google-sso.gif" alt-text="A GIF that shows the user authenticating the Azure portal using a Google Workspace federated identity.":::